bcbeidel/five-level-explainer/README.md

 - Level 2: Can you explain it to a teenager?
 - Level 3: Can you explain it to an undergrad?
 - Level 4: Can you explain it to a grad student?
-- Level 5: Can you explain it to a college, an expert scientist?
+- Level 5: Can you explain it to an expert scientist?

 Explinations are put into a fixed file in the `output` directory.